PagerDuty-Samples/pagerduty-oauth-sample-node/README.md

     "REDIRECT_URI": "http://localhost:5000/callback"
 }
 ```
+The value for `REDIRECT_URI` can use whichever domain you have this code running on, for our purposes of testing and exploring we'll use `http://localhost:5000` as the domain, and `/callback` is the endpoint our sample application uses to process the callback, so you'll need to keep that.

 ## Run Sample
 To use this sample, you'll need to perform `npm install` at the root of the project directory.
-This will install three dependent packages [request](https://github.com/request/request), [node-pagerduty](https://github.com/kmart2234/node-pagerduty), and [express](https://github.com/expressjs/express).
+This will install three dependent npm packages [request](https://github.com/request/request), [node-pagerduty](https://github.com/kmart2234/node-pagerduty), and [express](https://github.com/expressjs/express).

-To run the sample run `node index.js`.
-You should be greeted with a message that says, `Express server running on port 5000`.
+Next, call `node index.js`, after which you should be greeted by a message that says, `Express server running on port 5000`.

-In your browser, go to `http://localhost:5000` where you'll see a link to `Connect to PagerDuty`.
+In your browser, go to [http://localhost:5000](http://localhost:5000) where you'll see a link to `Connect to PagerDuty`.
 Click that to initiate the OAuth flow.
 You'll be taken to PagerDuty, where you'll be asked to login (if necessary), and then to authorize access of your PagerDuty account to the sample application.

 If all goes well, the callback page on the sample should present a friendly welcome message, along with your avatar.

-## How This Works
+## The Code
+Authorizing through OAuth involves making a request to PagerDuty for an authorization code.
+That request includes the Client ID that was generated when registering your app as well as the Redirect URI.

 To initiate the flow make a `GET` call to `https://app.pagerduty.com/oauth/authorize` with the query string parameters listed in `authParams` as seen below.

 ```javascript